-UNICEF seeks to empower children to speak out about the issues that concern them and participate in the decision-making processes that affect their lives.
+UNICEF seeks to empower children to speak out about the issues that concern them and participate in the decision-making process that affect their lives.

 Children in the media

-UNICEF collaborates with various media agencies to advocate for children’s participation and children’s rights.
+UNICEF collaborates with various media agencies and the Ministry of Information of the Government of Bangladesh to advocate for children’s participation and children’s rights.

 - UNICEF trains journalists on children’s issues and ethical reporting.

-- UNICEF supports the International Children’s Film Festival Bangladesh, which promotes quality films for children and supports child filmakers.
+- UNICEF supports the International Children’s Film Festival Bangladesh, which promotes quality films for children and supports child film-makers.